john-science/slowloris/README.md

 - A proper type system
 - Good performance
+- keyword function arguments
 - And much, much more

-The syntax is that of the languages in the [Lisp family](parts/language.md):
+The [syntax](parts/language.md) is in the Lisp family:

 ```lisp
 (def fact